PARTNERS IN RESEARCH AND INNOVATION

 The Center for Technology and Behavioral Health is focused on the development, evaluation, and dissemination of technology-based therapeutic tools targeting substance use and co-occurring behavioral health issues.
 Through our partnership, Vinfen is exploring the use of technology to enhance evidence-based supported employment programs.

 The Dartmouth Institute for Health Policy and Clinical Practice is where knowledge informs change.
 The Institute stands on a 30-year history of asking challenging questions about medical care and is currently working to fix these problems.
 Vinfen and the team of Dr. Steve Bartels at The Dartmouth Institute for Health Policy and Clinical Practice have maintained a decade-long partnership focused on emerging best practices and innovative health solutions for people with serious psychiatric conditions.
-Vinfen is working with Dartmouth on three innovative projects: Community Based Health Homes for Adults with Serious Mental Illness, a Planning Grant for Community-based Health Home in an Integrated Care Partnership for Adults with SMI, and a new NIMH funded project due to start in 2015, Improving Health and Reducing Premature Mortality in People with Severe Mental Illness.
+Vinfen is working with Dartmouth on three innovative projects: Community Based Health Homes for Adults with Serious Mental Illness, a Planning Grant for Community-based Health Home in an Integrated Care Partnership for Adults with serious mental illness, and an NIMH funded project on Improving Health and Reducing Premature Mortality in People with Severe Mental Illness.

 COMMUNITY BEHAVIORAL HEALTH PARTNERS